mcginleyj/hemagglutination/README.md

 **Hemagglutination_Macro_Results_Template.xlsx** is an Excel template that can be used for data collection and summary.

-*To download the files listed above, click on the green code button in the top right and choose the **"Download ZIP"** option.
-The downloaded file will be labeled **hemagglutination-main.zip**.
-Unzip the file and all files contained in this repo should be listed under the folder labeled **hemagglutination-main**.
-Do not unzip the file **12_Well_RoiSet.zip**, leave it in its compressed zip file format as ImageJ expects the ROI set to be a single zip file and not individual .roi files.*
+**.gitignore** contains a listing of files to be ignored by git, i.e. files not uploaded to this repo.

+**README.MD** the readme markdown file that you are reading right now.

 ## Companion Videos
 The following YouTube video links are provided showing how to perform the hemagglutination assay in a 96 well round bottom plate using defibrinated rabbit red blood cells, creating a 12 well ROI set in ImageJ, setting the scale and using the ImageJ macro for analyzing hemagglutination plate images.

-*Note: to open the videos in a new tab hold the CMD (Mac) or CTRL (Win) key down and click the link.*
+*Note: to open the videos in a new tab hold the CMD (Mac) or CTRL (Win) key down and click the link.
+Pro Tip: you can speed up playback of the videos by clicking on settings (gear icon) in YouTube for each video and change the playback speed from normal to 1.5 or higher.*

 [**Lectin Hemagglutination Assay**](https://www.youtube.com/watch?v=FWOMhOlLiug)